 Don’t underestimate the importance of checking your bank statements regularly, and if you spot any suspicious transactions, report them to your provider immediately.

 Try to avoid using guessable passwords like your hometown or pet’s name, and make sure you have different passwords for different accounts.
-A strong password contains a mixture of upper and lowercase letters, numbers and special characters.
+A strong password is as long as possible.
+Try using three totally random words joined together.